Tuscarawas County Public Library System Meeting Room Policy

 All meetings and events held in the Library’s meeting spaces must be conducted in an orderly manner and in full compliance with applicable laws, regulations, the Library’s Code of Conduct, and current health guidelines.
 Children's and teen groups must have adult supervision at all times.
 Failure to comply may result in the meeting or event participants being asked to leave the Library immediately and in the group being prohibited from using Library facilities in the future.
 Library staff and security personnel reserve the right to remove any person from Library property for failing to follow the Library’s Code of Conduct or other Library policies and procedures including current health guidelines.
 Meeting spaces should not be used in any way that materially interferes with the operation of the Library or which threatens the safety of Library property, customers, or staff.
 The Library reserves the right to withdraw permission for meeting space use when conditions so warrant and to stop meetings which interfere with or are disruptive to the normal operations of the Library.

 The Director or designee must approve all reservations.
 A meeting space may be reserved up to four months in advance of the meeting date and for no more than two meetings per month unless prior authorization has been given by the Library Director.
-Meeting space reservations are not to exceed two hours for a single time slot.
+Meeting space reservations are not to exceed four hours for a single time slot unless prior authorization has been given by the Library Director.
 Meetings must end at least 30 minutes before the Library closes with attendees vacating the space at least 15 minutes before the Library closes.
 In the event a group cancels a meeting, it is the responsibility of the group to promptly notify the Library.

 Groups are responsible for notifying the Library regarding their preferred arrangement of the space so that tables and chairs can be set up beforehand.
 Following a group’s use of the space, Library staff will be responsible for arranging the space for its next use.

-The meeting space reservation must be made by an individual, over the age of 18, who will be in attendance throughout the meeting, who will be responsible for the orderly conduct of the group, and who will be liable in the event of any damage to Library property and/or equipment.
+The room reservation must be made by an individual, over the age of 18, who will be in attendance throughout the meeting, who will be responsible for the orderly conduct of the group, and who will be liable in the event of any damage to Library property and/or equipment.
+Upon arriving at the Library on the date of their desired reservation, the adult who reserved a meeting room will be asked to complete a Meeting Room Use Form.
 The Library is required to keep statistics on the use of its meeting spaces.
-Upon arriving at the Library on the date of their desired reservation, the adult who reserved a meeting room will be asked to complete a Meeting Room Use Form.
 At the end of the meeting, the adult who reserved the room will be asked to provide staff with any comments or concerns about the meeting room facility, to share the final attendance count for the meeting, and to return a room key if applicable.
-For table reservations please check-in at the Adult Service Desk on the Upper Level.
-Reservations for the Main Library meeting spaces may be made by calling 330-364-4474 ext.
-229 or by completing the registration process online.
+Reservations for Main and Bolivar Library meeting spaces may be made by completing the registration process online or by calling (Main) 330-364-4474 ext.
+229 or (Bolivar) 330-874-2720.

 The Library Board of Trustees and the Library staff do not assume any liability for groups or individuals attending any meeting or program in the Library.